-Can you negotiate a physician contract negotiation?
 The short answer is everything.
-It ultimately depends upon the willingness of the employer of whether they’re willing to negotiate terms or not.
-I find big hospital networks are less likely to make major changes in an employment agreement.
-Whereas if a physician is looking into a physician with a smaller physician-owned practice, there’s much more leeway for major changes.
+It ultimately depends upon the willingness of the employer as to whether they’re willing to negotiate terms or not.
+Extensive hospital networks are less likely to change an employment contract agreement significantly.
+Unlike if a physician is looking into a physician with a smaller physician-owned practice, there’s much more leeway for significant changes.

-- Making certain there’s without-cause termination that’s a reasonable length.
+- Make sure there’s without-cause termination that’s a reasonable length,

 - Who pays for tail insurance if it’s a claims-made policy?